 The Jaybird X3 only connect via Bluetooth.
 They're fairly easy to pair but you have to turn them off and hold the power button like most Bluetooth headphones.
 Unfortunately, they do not benefit from NFC which would have made pairing a lot easier and they also have quite a bit of latency which is noticeable when watching movies or gaming.

-The Jaybird X3 do not have multi-device pairing but will pair with most Bluetooth devices.
+The Jaybird X3 have multi-device pairing but no NFC on the upside they will easily pair with most Bluetooth devices.

 The Jaybird X3 have no wired option.
 If you want a good sounding wired in-ear, check the 1More Triple Driver.